dominik-lenda/100DaysOfCloud/Journey/016/Readme.md

 https://slides.com/dominik-lenda/linux-permissions

 # Is it Azure or is it me?
+## Diffe
+Exam AZ-104: Microsoft Azure Administrator
-## Difference between Azure Serivce Health or Azure Monitor
+The content of this exam was updated on May 25, 2021.
+Please download the skills measured document below to see what changed. rence between Azure Serivce Health or Azure Monitor

 https://azure.microsoft.com/en-us/blog/what-s-the-difference-between-azure-monitor-and-azure-service-health/